 The parade of children starts near the train station, where a sculpture of a huge sledge-hammer smashes a swastika, a fitting image for the day.
 The kids pass the royal palace for a wave from King Harald V and Queen Sonja.

 On the seas

 The Oseberg ship, built around 820 CE, is more finely crafted with ornate carvings.
 A royal pleasure craft, it was designed for sailing on calm inland waters.
-The museum’s display also includes a few skeletons and offerings found in Viking burial mounds.
+The museum’s displays also include a few skeletons and offerings found in Viking burial mounds.

-With 40 percent of its land above the Arctic Circle, Norway has a long history of polar exploration.
+With forty percent of its land above the Arctic Circle, Norway has a close connection to polar exploration.
 The nearby Fram Museum holds the 125-foot, steam- and sail-powered ship that took Roald Amundsen and Fridtjof Nansen deep into the Arctic and Antarctic, farther north and south than any wooden vessel had gone before.

 Nansen was the first person to cross the Arctic Ocean in 1893.
-In 1911 Amundsen was the first to reach the South Pole, using the Fram, dogs and skis.
+In 1911 Amundsen was the first to reach the South Pole, using the Fram, dogs, and skis.
 I was able to walk aboard the Fram (Forward) and explore its decks and cabins.
-Every cabin had a bronze plaque listing those who had bunked there during its polar journeys.
+Every cabin has a bronze plaque listing those who had bunked there during its polar journeys.